cneyens/raem/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`raem` provides a set of R functions to model steady-state single-layer groundwater flow using analytic elements.
+`raem` is an R package for modeling steady-state single-layer groundwater flow using analytic elements.

 ## Installation